mbrooker/mbrooker-blog/_posts/2026-07-19-dsql-paper.md

 > The 2007 Amazon Dynamo paper’s embrace of eventual consistency [12], and Werner Vogels 2009 article Eventually Consistent [36], reflected the thinking at the time that cloud-scale systems needed to embrace eventual consistency to achieve their availability and latency goals.
 Since then, advancements in time distribution, data-center networks, power and cooling infrastructure, and distributed protocols have changed the trade-offs.

-A perfect illustration of ongoing benefits to databases and software systems coming from hardware and datacenter innovations.
+A perfect illustration of ongoing benefits to databases and software systems coming from hardware, datacenter design, and networking innovations.
 It's hard to overstate the power of this trend (and the opportunity still available).
+I continue to believe that [strong consistency](https://brooker.co.za/blog/2025/11/18/consistency.html) is the right default, and the right choice for nearly all applications.

 Check out out paper here: [Aurora DSQL: Scalable, Multi-Region OLTP](https://arxiv.org/abs/2607.13276)